 Some statistical packages do this centering automatically.
-It is worth noting that regression can also be used when some of the X's are qualitative-in fact, the ANOVA (analysis of variance) technique commonly used for experimental designs with qualitative X's is a special case of regression.
+It is worth noting that regression can also be used when some of the X's are qualitative - in fact, the ANOVA (analysis of variance) technique commonly used for experiment designs with qualitative X's is a special case of regression.

 A design is a matrix where every column corresponds to a factor, and the entries within the column are settings for this factor.
 Each row represents a particular combination of factor levels, and is called a design point.
 If the row entries correspond to the actual settings that will be used, these are called natural levels.
 Coding the levels in a standardized way is a convenient way to characterize a design.
 Different codes are possible, but for quantitative data the low and high levels are often coded as -1 and +1, respectively, for arithmetic convenience (an example for a particular design is shown later).
 In this paper, each repetition of the whole design matrix is called a replication and we generally assume that the replications are independent.
-Let $n_d$ be the number of design points, and $n_r$ be the number of replications.
-Then the total number of experimental units is $n{tot} = n_d n_r$ .
+Let n_d be the number of design points, and n_r be the number of replications.
+The total number of experimental units is $n{tot} = n_d n_r$.

-We remark that the terminology can be slightly different, depending on what source you're reading or what software you're using.
+We remark that the terminology can be slightly different, depending on what source you read or what software you use.
 For example, many sources dealing with design experiments in non-simulation settings refer to a combination of factor settings as a run.
-We prefer design point, because the term "run" has a specific meaning to simulators-and a single run can be associated with many (nearly) independent observations if, e.g., we use batch means to investigate steady-state simulations.
-Similarly, some designs allow the number of replications to differ by design point-but they may not count the original observations as replications!
+We prefer design point, because the term "run" has a specific meaning to simulators - and a single run can be associated with many (nearly) independent observations if, e.g., we use batch means to investigate steady-state simulations.
+Similarly, some designs allow the number of replications to differ by design point - but they may not count the original observations as replications!
 In these situations, a classical statistician might describe a Monte Carlo simulation with 10 runs at each of two parameter settings as a 2-run experiment with 9 replicates, or a 2-run experiment with 10 replicates.
-Despite differences in wording, the basic concepts remain the same-the design is a matrix, the design points tell us what factor settings to run, and explored where many levels change simultaneously.
-Consider an agent-based simulation model of the child's game, where two teams (blue and red) each try to "capture the flag" of the opposition.
-Suppose that only two design points are used, corresponding to different settings for the speed $(X_1)$ and stealth $(X_2)$ of the blue team, with the results in Figure 1a.
-(Instead of providing numerical response values, a blue circle is used to represent a "good" average outcome for the blue team, while a red square represents a "bad" average outcome.)
-One person might claim these results show that high stealth is of primary importance, another that speed is the key to success, and a third that they are equally important.
-There is no way to resolve these differences of opinion without collecting more data.
-In statistical terms, the effects of stealth and speed are said to be confounded.
-In practice, simulation models easily have dozens or hundreds of potential factors.
-A handful of haphazardly chosen scenarios, or a trial-and-error approach, can use up a great deal of time without addressing the fundamental questions.
+Despite differences in wording, the basic concepts remain the same - the design is a matrix, the design points tell us what factor level combinations to run, and replication provides information about the response variability at the design points.